soggyfox/JavaOnlineGame_abalone/abtogether-master/README.md

 #Abalone Game
-This is the read me to our Abalone game Group Bit 1.10.
-We followed the model-view-controller architecture.
+This is the read me to our Abalone game.
+Abalone is a 2 player board game. https://en.wikipedia.org/wiki/Abalone_(board_game) We followed the model-view-controller architecture.

 We have built a client-server board game.